Diefenbunker: Growth of the Museum

 Upon its opening in 1998, the museum was run entirely by volunteers.
 However, the 5,000 visitors received by the museum that year was too much to be handled solely by volunteers.

 In 1999, the museum's second year of operation, a curator was hired along with some students.
 The museum's visitation doubled to 10,000 people that year.

 The museum continued to grow in popularity during the 2000s.
 Close to 15,000 visitors passed through the Diefenbunker in 2000.
 Additional part-time staff were hired throughout the year to keep up with museum maintenance and upkeep.
 As of 2008, the Diefenbunker averages approximately 25,000 visitors each year.
 Four full-time staff, nine part-time staff and numerous volunteers work to keep the museum running smoothly.
 In 2012, the museum had 45,280 visitors.
 This was one of the highest increases in attendance other than the opening year of the Bunker.
 In 2017, Canada's sesquicentennial, the Diefenbunker welcomed 88,000 visitors through its blast doors.
 Since March 2016, the museum has also hosted an escape room that they state is the world's largest.

 The mandate of Diefenbunker, Canada's Cold War museum is "to increase throughout Canada and the world, interest in and a critical understanding of the Cold War, by preserving the Diefenbunker as a national historic site, and operating a Cold War Museum.

 A re-creation of the very limited quarters provided for the Prime Minister.
 Military restrictions prohibited the Prime Minister from being accompanied by his wife and for this reason John Diefenbaker is rumoured to have refused to ever use the facility.

 The main conference room inside the Diefenbunker to provide continuity of Canada's government activities that were legal and constitutional in case of a nuclear attack.

+Another of the offices in the bunker.